Navaneeth-Sharma/Akshara-Jaana/README.md

 	  2---> under System variables, look for and double-click on PATH, click on New, 3---> then add C:\Program Files\Tesseract-OCR\, click OK.

----> if no manually add the folder tesseract-ocr to the Program Files in the C drive which must be present at the download section (after extraction) and follow the same procedure
+---> if no, manually add the folder tesseract-ocr to the Program Files in the C drive which must be present at the download section (after extraction) and follow the same procedure

 2. Installing poppler in the system
 ---> go to this page, http://blog.alivate.com.au/poppler-windows/